Great Architect of the Universe: Hermeticism

 The Great Architect may also be a metaphor alluding to the godhead potentiality of every individual. "(God)...
 That invisible power which all know does exist, but understood by many different names, such as God, Spirit, Supreme Being, Intelligence, Mind, Energy, Nature and so forth."

 Hinduism

-In the Hindu mythology, Lord Vishvakarman is regarded as the “God of Architecture”.
+In the Hindu mythology, Lord Vishvakarma is regarded as the “God of Architecture”.
 He is the supreme god of craftsmanship and perfect engineering.
 Viśvakarma (meaning "all creating" in Sanskrit) is the deity of the creative power that holds the universe together according to the Rigveda and is considered to be the original creator, architect, divine engineer of the universe from before the advent of time, also the root concept of the later Upanishadic figures of Brahman and Purusha in the historical Vedic religion.

 Hindu scriptures describe many of Vishwakarma's architectural accomplishments.
 Through the four yugas (aeons of Hindu mythology), he had built several towns and palaces for the gods.
 Among them were, in chronological order, Svarga (Heaven) in Satya Yuga, Lanka in Treta Yuga, and Dwarka (Krishna's capital) in Dvapara Yuga.